You may be eligible for automatic approval based on accommodations you’ve received in the past.

 - Use of a braille writer, Braille Note, or braille display

 - Tactile manipulatives (e.g., rubber graph board and tactile letters or pictures; magnetic board with magnetic letters or objects)

-Some accommodations that you received on one of the tests listed above may not be needed as accommodations on the LSAT/LSAT-Flex given built-in software tools (e.g., text zoom button, line spacing) and permitted items (e.g., earplugs, writing implements, medication, etc.).
-Candidates are encouraged to review the LSAT-Flex specifications and information to determine their accommodation needs for that test format.
+Some accommodations that you received on one of the tests listed above may not be needed as accommodations on the LSAT given built-in software tools (e.g., text zoom button, line spacing) and permitted items (e.g., earplugs, medication, magnification reading glasses, handheld magnifiers, etc.).
+Candidates are encouraged to review the Specifications of the LSAT and LSAT Writing to determine their accommodation needs for that test format.

 - You submit your request and the required proof of previous testing accommodations through your LSAC online account by the accommodation request deadline associated with your test.

 If you were approved to receive more than double time on one of the examinations listed above and are seeking more than double time on the LSAT, or if you request more additional testing time or more break time on the LSAT than you were previously approved to receive on another standardized test, your request for more than double time or more break time will be evaluated in accordance with LSAC’s current policies.
 Likewise, if you request any additional accommodations that you were not approved to receive on one or more of the tests specified above, your request for any additional accommodations will be evaluated in accordance with LSAC’s current policies.
 Please review the Documentation Requirements for LSAT Accommodation Requests Based on Prior Accommodations on Certain Other Standardized Postsecondary Admission Tests.